 Routine use cases

-A practical note on How to choose a small face yoga step for eye-area comfort sessions for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.
+A practical note on Small step: eye area comfort sessions for a private check-in where the user wants notes without feeling scored, written with realistic expectations and a specific next step.

 Direct answer